wu87988622/ohara/ohara-manager/README.md

 ## Development

-**If this is your first time running this project, you need to complete the _Initial machine setup_ section**
+**If this is your first time running this project, you need to complete the _Initial machine setup_ section above** 👆

-You need to start both **Server** and **Client** server before you can start your development.
+You need to start both **Server** and **Client** servers before you can start your development.
 Follow the instructions below:

 **Server:**